01 of 02

 - Take your photos, especially those of nature, animals, local landmarks, areas of the neighborhood, or parks.

 - Search your attic or basement for vases or candle holders that are out of style.
 Update them with a fresh coat of spray paint.
 Now you can display flowers and candles.

-- Find extra throws in other rooms or stored blankets you don't need on a regular basis.
-Distribute them throughout the home, depending on the colors and materials that look good in each space.
+- Find extra throws in other rooms or stored blankets you don't need regularly.
+Distribute them throughout the house, depending on the colors and materials that look good in each space.

 - Replace your shower curtain by using a regular curtain for the front and then hang a liner behind the more attractive curtain.
 You can easily find inexpensive clear or white liners.

 You don't need to spend a fortune when finding decor for staging your home.
 If you aren't coming up with ideas, enlist the help of a family member or friend who is creative or good with DIY projects.

 02 of 02

 Save Money on Decor Items at These Creative Places